 1. Initially I use the web.
 I will check out Booking Wiz (use their airline price checker below).
-I also check out major travel sites such as Expedia.com, Travelocity.com & Hotwire.com & Gogobot.
-Recently I used GogoBot for researching Philadelphia accommodation.
-I then directly check the websites for the airlines that fly to my destination locations.
-Typically I will spend 90-120 minutes researching airfare on the web before a buying tickets to an International destination.
+I also check out major travel sites such as Skyscanner, Google Matrix, Expedia.com and Travelocity.com.
+I then directly check the airline websites who offer flights to my desired destination.
+Typically I will spend 90-120 minutes researching airfare on the web before a buying tickets to an international destination.

 2. In order to find cheap tickets and low airfare, I call several of the so called “Bucket Consolidator” air companies in my area.
 These are independent travel firms that often buy large quantities of tickets to certain destinations and as a result get discounts from the airlines.
 Some of these companies will concentrate their efforts on a certain part of the world or certain countries and so tickets might be cheaper to these places.
 Get a hold of the newspaper for the closest major metropolitan area to where you live; these companies usually advertise in the travel section of that cities newspaper.

-5. If you live in a major metropolis, sometimes flying out of a different airport may make a difference in price and help you find cheap tickets and low airfare.
+5. If you live in a major metropolis, sometimes flying out of secondary market airports may make a difference in price and help you find cheap tickets and low airfare.

-6. Often varying the day you leave or return by a day or two has vary good results as far as lowering the price.
+6. Often varying the departure or return day by a day or two can result in lower prices.
 I’ve found Tuesdays are usually a cheap priced day to travel on – weekends tend to be higher priced.
 Along these same lines consider searching for your tickets on Saturday mornings.
 I can’t confirm this but have read in several sources that some airlines release low unadvertised fares on Saturday mornings.

-7. As a final option, you might consider flying Courier. www.courier.org – this website has some details about that service.
-Usually many stipulations apply and unless you are very flexible flying courier may not work for you.
+7. As a final option, you might consider flying Courier.
+Usually many stipulations apply and unless you are very flexible flying, this may not work for you.